abap2UI5/docs/docs/addons/srtti.md

 abap2UI5 serializes your app instances to ensure stateless behavior in client communication.
 Unfortunately, the SAP standard serialization features are limited; for example, they do not support local types created at runtime.
 If you encounter problems, just install the fantastic project [S-RTTI](https://github.com/sandraros/S-RTTI) filling this gap.

 #### Basic
-Fully typed at design time, it works out of the box:
+Fully typed data at design time, it works out of the box:

 ```abap
 CLASS z2ui5_cl_app DEFINITION PUBLIC.